Under Colorado law, leaving the scene of an accident triggers one of four criminal charges:

-- Hit and run causing property damage – a class 2 misdemeanor traffic offense punishable by 10 to 90 days in jail and/or $150 to $300.
+With property damage | Class 2 misdemeanor traffic offense: 10 to 90 days in jail and/or $150 to $300. |

-- Hit and run causing non-serious bodily injury – a class 1 traffic misdemeanor punishable by 10 days to 1 year in jail and/or $300 to $1,000.
+With non-serious bodily injury | Class 1 traffic misdemeanor: 10 days to 1 year in jail and/or $300 to $1,000. |

-- Hit and run causing serious bodily injury – a class 4 felony punishable by 2 to 6 years in prison and/or $2,000 to $500,000.
+With serious bodily injury | Class 4 felony: 2 to 6 years in prison and/or $2,000 to $500,000. |

-- Hit and run causing death – a class 3 felony punishable by 4 to 12 years in prison and/or $3,000 to $750,000.
+With death | Class 3 felony: 4 to 12 years in prison and/or $3,000 to $750,000. |

-To help you better understand the law, our Denver Colorado criminal defense attorneys discuss the following:
+To help you better understand the law, our Denver, Colorado criminal defense attorneys discuss the following:

 - 1. What are my obligations after a Colorado car accident?